 #27: MASTER AND COMMANDER: The Far Side of the World

-Review: First off let’s pretend i have never seen this film before in my life and watch it with fresh eyes… ok… let’s begin.
-That’s easier said than done as right from the off i remember why i love this film.
+That’s easier said than done as right from the off I remember why I love this film.
 That opening pan across the sea to the HMS Surprise, the subsequent horror film like silence before the epic first engagement between the Surprise and The Acheron.
-It’s such a beautifully shot battle scene as cannon and bits of wood fly through the ship, people get thrown aside, water gushes in and there’s enough blood to make a vampire queezy.
-It hooks you right from the off and the film doesn’t let up from beggining to end.
+It’s such a beautifully shot battle scene with cannon and bits of wood flying through the ship, people getting thrown aside, water gushing in and enough blood to make a vampire queasy.
+It hooks you right from the off and the film doesn’t let up from beginning to end.

-The film takes place entirely in 1805, a few months before Trafalgar, off the coast of South America and the Galapagos Islands as HMS Surprise (A british Man-O-War) attempts to outmanouever and hunt down a French Ship named the Acheron… which is a bit like a Golliath to their David.
-On paper it sounds a bit dull… and if you read the book… eurghhhh it really is!
-Patrick O’Brien, the author, goes into incredibly ridiculous detail about every plank of wood and every nail holding the ship together.
-Most of the books are taken up with pages and pages of… DESCRIPTION!
-The film isn’t boring though.
+The film takes place entirely in 1805, a few months before Trafalgar, off the coast of South America and the Galapagos Islands as HMS Surprise (A british Man-O-War) attempts to outmanouever and hunt down a French ship named the Acheron, which is a bit like a Golliath to their David.
+Patrick O’Brien, the author of the books on which the film is based, goes into incredibly ridiculous detail about every plank of wood and every nail holding the ship together.
+It can get tiresome but that is not the case here.
+The film isn’t boring.
 It’s captivating.
 It’s electric… IT’S EPIC!
 It’s everything you want from a history film and more.
-This is how you make them…
+This is how they should make them.

 Lets go back to the detail.
-This film is incredibly detailed in an almost pedantic, obsessive compsulvie kind of way.
-I think this is largely down to the books but here they’ve managed to put all of that into the film and it works.
-It works.
+This film is incredibly detailed in an almost pedantic, obsessive compulsive kind of way.
+I think this is largely down to the books but they’ve managed to put all of it into the film and it works.
+It works!
 And it’s because of this that it’s also very accurate.
 Incredibly accurate as it happens.
-This film manages to depict life on a Nelsonian ship as it was… right down the blood, the death, the powder monkeys and the final stitch through the nose.
-And again, it works on such a high level that it doesn’t make the film boring or dull in any way.
+This film manages to depict life on a Nelsonian ship as it was, right down the blood, the death, the powder monkeys and the final stitch through the nose.

-And that’s largely down to the way in which the film has been shot and directed.
-Peter Weir, who also directed the brilliant Dead Poets Society, has got it absolutely right in every way possible.
-That’s no set of the Galapagos Islands… that IS the Galapogos islands (apparently the only drama film EVER to be allowed to film there.
-That’s really Russel Crowe playing the Violin… That ain’t no CGI ship… THAT IS A SHIP… most of the time.
-And most of the time it is actually a boat at Sea… with the real actors.
-It’s a phenomenal film in that regards but it’s enhanced by the epic feel.
-75% of the fim takes place in the middle of the sea… and yet this is an absorbing, well crafted world that makes the history student in me want to weep with joy and jubilation.
+Peter Weir, who also directed the brilliant Dead Poet’s Society, has got this film absolutely right in every way possible.
+That’s no set of the Galapagos Islands or a green screen, that IS the Galapogos islands (apparently the only drama film EVER to be allowed to film there.)
+That’s really Russel Crowe playing the Violin… That ain’t no CGI ship… THAT IS A SHIP… Most of the time.
+Most of the time it is actually a boat at sea with the real actors.
+It’s a phenomenal film in that regards, but it’s all enhanced by the epic feel.
+Seventy five percent of the film takes place in the middle of the sea and yet this is an absorbing, well crafted world that makes the history student in me want to weep with joy and jubilation.

-But none of that is why i like this film.
-I like this film because it’s so damned good.
-A lot of the internet, and a certain american film industry, regard this film as a failure (which is why there hasn’t been a sequel… and i can’t decide if that’s a good or a bad thing) But let’s look at the evidence… It’s entertaining.
+But none of that is why I like this film.
+I like this film because it’s just so damned good.
+A lot of the internet, and a certain american film industry, regard this film as a failure (which is why there hasn’t been a sequel and I can’t decide if that’s a good or a bad thing) But let’s look at the evidence… It’s entertaining.
 The acting is brilliant.
-Russel Crowe isn’t exactly anybody’s first choice to play a British naval commander (And let’s face it, his other historical roles have been dogged by problems… I’m talking about you… GLADIATOR!)
+Russel Crowe isn’t exactly anybody’s first choice to play a British naval commander (And let’s face it, his other historical roles have been dogged by problems.)
 But he does it.
-He is Jack Aubrey… He IS a british naval commander in this film.
+He is Jack Aubrey… He IS a British naval commander.
 He’s believable.
 He’s brilliant.
 He’s… Dynamic?
-Paul Bettany is brilliant as the ships Dr and friend of Captain Aubrey, Stephen Maturin.
-The two work so well together… and not for the first time.
+Paul Bettany is brilliant as the ship’s doctor and friend of Captain Aubrey, Stephen Maturin.
+The two work so well together, and not for the first time.
 And then you’ve got the support cast.
-David Threlfall, James D’Arcy, Lee Ingleby, Either Merry or Pippin from the Lord of the Rings… and a load of other people i don’t know.
+David Threlfall, James D’Arcy, Lee Ingleby, Either Merry or Pippin from the Lord of the Rings and a load of other people I don’t know.
 (One guy has fantastic sideburns!)
 They all do so well at becoming early 19th sailors that it’s difficult to fault.
-And let’s not forget that this film was nominated for 10 oscars… including Best Picture… and most of those it lost out to Lord of the Rings (Which was also a damned good film!)
-It was also number 1 at the box office in Canada for a week… and, it was released around the same time as the aforementioned… so, make of that what you will.
+And let’s not forget that this film was nominated for 10 oscars, including Best Picture… Most of those it lost out to Lord of the Rings (which was also a damned good film!)
+It was also number one at the box office in Canada for a week and, it was released around the same time as the aforementioned… So definitely not a failure in my opinion.
 Oh… and the trailer doesn’t really do it justice.

-Theres really only one fault i have with this film… well two if you count one scene in the middle that really bugs me and should have been cut out… theres on chap at the end who dies.
+There’s really only one fault I have with this film… well two if you count one scene in the middle that really bugs me and should have been cut out… There’s one chap at the end who dies.
 He dies… dead.
 Bullet through the head… But when the hell does he die?
-One second he’s standing there, bold as brass and alive… two seconds later the battles over and Russel Crowe is standing over his dead body.
+One second he’s standing there, bold as brass and alive… Two seconds later the battle is over and Russel Crowe is standing over his dead body.
 What?
 When did he die?

-Review: This isn’t really a film… it’s a reenactment.
+Review: This isn’t really a film, it’s a reenactment.
 But what a reenactment it is.
 The story of Napoleon Bonaparte facing off against one of the sharpest and cleverest minds in British history.
-It’s the story of Napoleon’s hundred days after he escaped from Elba and the culmination of this one of the biggest and bloodiest battles of British History.
+It’s the story of Napoleon’s hundred days after he escaped from Elbe and the culmination of this is one of the biggest and bloodiest battles of all time.

-Ok… so much of the first half of the film is taken up with the build up to the battle and it’s fair to say that not a lot happens.
-That doesn’t mean to say it’s boring though as it’s interesting to see the way things are before the battle.
-There are bits missing and it times the whole thing feels a little rushed… but… Supposedly… there is an extended version of the film which deals with Quatre Bras and Ligny but nobody’s actually seen it since the seventies.
+Much of the first half of the film is taken up with the build up to the battle and it’s fair to say that not a lot happens.
+That doesn’t mean to say it’s boring.
+It’s interesting to see the way things are before the battle.
+There are bits missing and at times the whole thing feels a little rushed.
+Supposedly there is an extended version of the film which deals with Quatre Bras and Ligny but nobody has actually seen it since the seventies.
 I really want to see it though.
-I really want to see it as watching the shorter version was still brilliant.
+I really want to see it as watching the shorter version was still brilliant!

-And as for the battle… woah!
+And as for the battle… Woah!
 You’ve never seen a historical battle depicted like this before.
-Accurate down to the finest detail with all real soliders and all real explosions.
+Accurate down to the finest detail, with all real soliders and all real explosions.
 It’s a phenomenal achievement that will probably never happen again.
 You know those battles in Lord of the Rings?
-It is just like them and it’s beutiful.
-Theres a fantastic slow motion horse charge at one point and a brilliant sweep across the battlefield at another.
-The constant zooms towards the beggining are irritating but they let up once the battle starts.
-Despite the constant wilhelmian screams, it’s still stunning to watch and rather gripping.
-It’s one film that everybody should see and it’s a shame that this film isn’t more recognized as it’s bold, brilliant and rather beautiful.
+It is just like them, only not CGI, and it’s beautiful.
+There’s a fantastic slow motion horse charge at one point and a brilliant sweep across the battlefield at another.
+The constant zooms towards the beginning are irritating but they let up once the battle starts.
+Despite the constant Wilhelm screams, it’s still stunning to watch and rather gripping.
+It’s one film that everybody should see and it’s a shame that this film isn’t more recognised as it’s bold, brilliant and beautiful.